-Continuing Professional Development is widely recognised as fundamental to the improvement of standards and skills for individuals and their industries.
+Continuing Professional Development (CPD) is widely recognised as a fundamental way to improve the professional standards and skills of individuals and their industries.
 Prior to attempting to understand how to make the most of the various CPD opportunities available, it is important to understand why CPD is important, why it exists and its primary purpose.

 Why is CPD important and why does it exist?

 Continuing Professional Development exists to ensure that an individual enhances their skills and abilities once they have formally qualified.
 Typically, academic qualifications may have already been completed at this stage and an individual is now working within their specific industry and job function.